varjolab/ProteoGyver/README.md

 For production use, the updater is required for external data to stay up to date.
 It is encouraged to run the updater script as a periodical service, and adjust the intervals between e.g. external updates via the parameters.toml file (see below).
 On the first, run, the updater will create a database, if one doesn't yet exist.
 If you want to see what docker command the updater would run, run with --test flag (>utils/run_updater.sh --test)

 In order to have run annotations that are not parsed from the raw MS data files (see [MS run pre-analysis](#ms-run-data-pre-analysis) ), an excel file CAN be supplied.
 The file name is specified in parameters.toml under "Database creation"."MS runs information"."Additional nfo excel".
 Minimal example is supplied in this repo.
-Runnin the updater can take a long time, especially on the first run.
+Running the updater can take a long time, especially on the first run.
 ```
 docker build -t pg_updater:1.0 -f dockerfiles/dockerfile_updater .
 utils/run_updater.sh